collet/ps5.3-1920/code/README.md

-# Develop and improve a solution
+# Develop, benchmark, and improve a solution

 Here are some key points on what you have to do to achieve the project.